10 Website Security Tips for Marketers

 6. Use generative AI safely

 Generative AI, which includes technologies like text and image generation models, is extremely valuable for content creation and design tasks.
 For all the excitement, it’s easy to forget the correct handling of data privacy.

-"We are embracing AI, and we will continue to do so, but with caution," says our Director or Product Debbie Tuček.
+If you're unsure how a generative AI model handles data, it's important to check the documentation to make sure you're avoiding any generative AI security risks.
 AI models require extensive training on the data the users provide, and we must be careful about the information we input.
 Without appropriate anonymization and consent, you should never feed an AI model with sensitive or personally identifiable data.

 7. Don’t share your access with your friends and family